rvaidun/CSE_12L_Assembly/Lab1/README.txt

 Rahul Vaidun
 rvaidun
 Winter 2021
-Lab 4:
+Lab 1:
 -----------
 DESCRIPTION
-This lab utilizes the program MMLogic to build 3 different circuits.
-The first circuit connects 4 input switches to a 7 segment display allowing you to display numbers from 0-15.
-The second circuitsolves follows the following truth table:
+This lab utilizes the program MMLogic to build 5 different circuits for the 3 different parts of the lab.
+The first circuit solves part A of the lab and connects 4 input switches to a 7 segment display allowing you to display numbers from 0-15.
+The second circuit solves part B of the lab and it solves follows the following truth table:

 in_3 in_2 in_1 in_0  |  b_2  b_1  b_0
  0    0    0    0    |   0    0    0